-You may complain to us or to the Secretary of Health and Human Services if you believe your privacy rights have been violated by us.
 You may file a complaint with us by notifying our Privacy Officer of your complaint.
 We will not retaliate against you for filing a complaint.
 You may contact our Privacy Officer 304-226-5725 for further information about the complaint process.
+You may also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights.